dmuth/splunk-lab/README.md

 logs with the search `index=main`.

+### Useful links after starting

+- [https://localhost:8000/](https://localhost:8000/) - Default port to log into the local instance.
+Username is `admin`, password is what was set when starting Splunk Lab.
+- [Splunk Dashboard Examples](https://localhost:8000/en-US/app/simple_xml_examples/contents) - Wanna see what you can do with Splunk?
+Here are some example dashboards.

 ## Features

 - App databoards can be stored in the local filesystem (they don't dissappear when the container exits)